Najib's brother says Malaysia needs change

 Najib, who congratulated Mahathir on his victory in a tweet on Thursday, has consistently denied any wrongdoing related to 1MDB.

-In the months after the scandal first broke in 2015, Nazir said, without criticizing his brother, the handling of 1MDB had tarnished Malaysia’s image.
+In the months after the scandal first broke in 2015, Nazir said, without criticising his brother, the handling of 1MDB had tarnished Malaysia’s image.
+(Reporting by Liz Lee; Editing by Simon Cameron-Moore)